Juneha-Baek/ai_fairness/README.md

 # Power Analysis: AI Fairness and Hiring Decisions

-Simulation-based power analysis for the project **"Does a Fair Algorithm Lead to Fair Hiring?
-The Role of AI Fairness Definitions, Culture, and Decision- Making Structure."** The repository contains two simulation scripts (one per study), a re-plot utility, and a Windows helper that runs all four analysis modes in parallel.
+Simulation-based power analysis for the project **"Fair Algorithms, Fair Decisions?
+Examining Gender Bias Mitigation in AI-Assisted Hiring."** The repository contains two simulation scripts (one per study), a re-plot utility, and a Windows helper that runs all four analysis modes in parallel.